StijnWoestenborghs/state-of-charge-estimation/README.md

 > - Switching the global python version: `pyenv install 3.9.13`, `pyenv global 3.9.13`

 2. All the necessary data for this project has been added in git via [Git Large File Storage](https://git-lfs.github.com/).
 After cloning the project, make sure to first unpack that data:
-Standardize python version across projects
 > - `git lfs install`
 > - `git lfs pull`

 ### Configure project setup
 A virtual environment with all required packages is created by the simple command:
 (Note: MacOS users replace `. .venv/Scripts/activate` with `. .venv/bin/activate` in the makefile)
 > - `make setup` (make sure to use a bash-like shell or follow similar commands)